What Is Combined Immunodeficiency (CID) Syndromes?

 Children inherit the gene for CID from their parents.

 CID occurs when gene mutations cause defects in the immune system.
-This is the same disease process as severe combined immune deficiency (SCID), but CID is a less serious and aggressive form.
+This is the same disease as severe combined immune deficiency (SCID), but CID is a less serious and aggressive form.

 The immune system's main role is to fight infections and anything else it sees as foreign invaders to the body.